So what is Troy Aikman’s net worth? Let’s find out.

 During his career as an American Football Player, Aikman made $27.4 million in salary as well as $17.85 million in other bonuses, including a big signing bonus, and finished with career earnings of $55.5 million over 12 seasons.

 Aikman also has several side investments.
 He and Roger Staubach started the Hall of Fame Racing Team in the NASCAR Sprint Cup Series and is also a part-owner of the San Diego Padres.
 He also has been in commercials and ads for Wingstop, Rent-a-Center, and IDLife.

-With his successful career on and off the field, it shouldn’t be much of a surprise that Aikman has built up a net worth of $25 million, according to Celebrity Net Worth.
+With his successful career on and off the field, it shouldn’t be much of a surprise that Aikman has built up an estimated net worth near $50 million, according to Celebrity Net Worth.